johniwasz/rce-serialization-dotnet/docs/SerializationVulnerabilities.md

 # Introduction

 This project demonstrates serialization vulnerabilities using Newtonsoft.Json and BinarySerialization.
-The Todo project is baseed on the starter tutorial available here:
+The Todo project is based on the starter tutorial available here:

 [Create a controller based API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio)